-The ADS1194/6/8 provide flexibility for PACE detection with external hardware by bringing out the output of the PGA at two pins: TESTP_PACE_OUT1 and TESTN_PACE_OUT2.
+The ADS1294/6/8 provide flexibility for PACE detection either in software or by external hardware.
+The software approach is made possible by providing sampling rates up to 32kSPS.
+The external hardware approach is made possible by bringing out the output of the PGA at two pins: TESTP_PACE_OUT1 and TESTN_PACE_OUT2.